 Recombination Detection

-Part of our work is focused in bioinformatics, and the key tool that we have been maintaining for ten years is the recombination detection algorithm 3SEQ along with an online statistical calculator that can be used more generally to test the null hypothesis of “no mosaicism” in any type of string or sequence.
+Part of our work is focused in bioinformatics, and the key tool that we have been maintaining for nearly twenty years is the recombination detection algorithm 3SEQ along with an online statistical calculator that can be used more generally to test the null hypothesis of “no mosaicism” in any type of string or sequence.
 The statistical test used in this tool is a non-parametric test for detecting clustering in one dimension (also called anomalous interval detection).
 It simply detects if one set of binary observations is clustered in the middle of second set of binary observations, and it can be viewed as a two-breakpoint version of the Mann-Whitney U-test or the Wilcoxon Rank-Sum test.
+The most recent development from this work is (since 2020) is the identification of non-recombinant regions (NRRs) or breakpoint-free regions (BFRs) which helps in origin analysis for pathogens, particularly for emergence events and novel disease outbreaks.

 Epidemiological Theory